 Advice on automated and zero emissions vehicles infrastructure

-Infrastructure Victoria has published the evidence base that will inform its advice to government, including a suite of technical reports and analysis and an overarching Evidence base report that discusses the results.
+In August 2018 we published the evidence base that informed our advice to government, including a suite of technical reports and analysis and an overarching Evidence base report that discussed the results.